-- We will have a competition for both middle and high school divisions.
-A competition is a day-long event in which the teams from the schools compete for both team and school awards. - 2.
+- 1. Competition is a day-long event in which the teams from the schools compete for both team and school awards. - Spectators are allowed.
+However, it is REQUIRED that they remain behind the lines, ropes, barriers, etc to allow the contestants and referees ample space to conduct the competition. - 3.
 The matches will run as follows: - a.
 Each team will participate in a minimum of four placement matches. - b.
 The top eight teams will compete in an elimination tournament to determine the placement.
 The elimination tournament will begin with two matches consisting of the 1st, 2nd, 7th and 8th teams and the 3rd, 4th,5th and 6th teams competing against each other. - c.
-The top two from these matches will compete in a final match for 1st, 2nd, 3rd and 4th place. - The object of the competition is to score as many points as possible during each run of each match using programmed autonomous robots to place the scoring elements on the game board according to the competition rules. - a.
-There will be multiple ways to score, and an objective of the teams will be to determine the best strategy to score points using scoring zones, multipliers and bonus objectives using effective design, engineering and programming of their robot - b.
-Scoring methods will vary in complexity and most (if not all) will be designed to be accomplished with the use of a maximum of two sensors and simple programming decisions that can be accomplished with the included software of both the LEGO and VEX platforms. - 4.
-The competition will be held towards the end of the school year, preferably after sports seasons have ended. - 5.
-The competition will culminate with an awards ceremony where team members will be awarded individual 1st, 2nd, and 3rd place medals and schools will be awarded State Champion and Runner-Up trophies, per division. - a.
-If a single school wins both 1st and 2nd places, no Runner-Up trophy will be awarded.
+The top two from these matches will compete in a final match for 1st, 2nd, 3rd and 4th place. - 4.
+The object of the competition is to score as many points as possible during each run of each match using programmed autonomous robots to place the scoring elements on the game board according to the competition rules.

+- a.
+There will be multiple ways to score, and an objective of the teams will be to determine the best strategy to score points using scoring zones, multipliers and bonus objectives using effective design, engineering and programming of their robot. - b.
+Scoring methods will vary in complexity and most (if not all) will be designed to be accomplished with the use of a maximum of two sensors and simple programming decisions that can be accomplished with the included software of both the LEGO and VEX platforms using metal construction - robots of metal construction ARE NOT allowed.